hawx1993/mock-stores/README.md

   })
 ```

-write Store data in where you get your data:
+just add Store object in where you get data, and in development environment you will get mock data,and in production environment ,you get online data.You don't have to do anything, enjoy it！

 ```javascript
  fetch('/users.json')